-Pruned files remain in client workspaces until the next p4 sync command runs, which removes them.
+Pruned files remain in client workspaces until the next p4\sync command runs, which removes them.
 If pruned files have been branched to a child stream, new integration records are generated to directly link the branched files in the child stream to the files in the parent stream that they were previously related to indirectly.

 Mainline, task, and virtual streams may not be pruned.
-To remove unmodified files from a task stream, delete or unload the stream using the p4_stream or p4_unload command.
+To remove unmodified files from a task stream, delete or unload the stream using the p4\stream or p4\unload command.
 The unmodified files automatically go away when the stream spec does.

-The stream owner who executes this command must have write access, as granted by the p4 protect command.
+The stream owner who executes this command must have write access, as granted by the p4\protect command.

 -у Execute the command.
-Without this option, the command previews the results but takes no action. stream The name of the stream you want to prune. g-opts See the "Global Options" on page 491 section.
+Without this option, the command previews the results but takes no action. -S stream The name of the stream you want to prune. g-opts See "Global Options" on page 521 .

 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required

-N/A N/A write for stream owner
+Minimal Access Level Required N/A N/A write for stream owner p4 obliterate p4 pull

-IN/A IN/A wille for stream owner